sony/LibriTTS-VI/README.md

 - K) Slow–Fast (Speed)

 The release consists of two main components:
-1. A core set of **manual annotations** for 100 utterances, rated by four professional annotators.
+1. A set of **manual annotations** for 100 utterances, rated by four professional annotators.
-2.  **Estimated VI values** for the entire remainder of the LibriTTS-R corpus, inferred by a Voice Impression Estimator (VIE) trained on the manual annotations.
+2.  **Estimated VI values** for the entire LibriTTS-R corpus, inferred by a voice impression estimator (VIE) trained on the manual annotations.

 We hope this dataset will facilitate future research and the development of more robust, controllable TTS models.